Skip to main content

 FAQ

-You can add and remove users from the OneSignal dashboard.
-De-provisioning and provisioning through your IdP directly is not currently supported.
+Add and remove users from the Team Members page in the OneSignal dashboard.
+Provisioning and de-provisioning directly through your IdP is not currently supported.

 What happens if my IdP goes down?

-Users with an active session can continue using OneSignal.
-Users who need to sign in cannot do so until the IdP is restored.
+Users with an active session can keep working.
+Users who need to sign in can’t until the IdP is restored.

 Team Members